Net migration drops 20% to 728,000 after hitting record 906,000

 Meanwhile, the cost of the UK’s asylum system has risen to £5 billion, the highest level of spending on record and up by more than a third in a year, according to separate Home Office data published at the same time.

-The figures come as new Tory leader Kemi Badenoch admitted her party had failed on migration.
+The figures prompted Prime Minister Sir Keir Starmer to call a Downing Street press conference on Thursday afternoon.
+They also come after new Tory leader Kemi Badenoch admitted her party had failed on migration.

 Downing Street said the statistics “show that the Government inherited a situation from the previous government where they had effectively run Britain as an experiment in open borders” and this happened “due to the policies and decisions taken by the last government”.